robpataki/greensock-rails/README.md

 **To include the required GSAP files in your application, simply require them in `application.js`:**

-  //= require TweenMax
+	//= require 'greensock/TweenLite'
-  //= require easing/EasePack
+	//= require 'greensock/easing/EasePack'

 **To include the GSAP jQuery plugin in your application, use:**

-  //= require jquery.gsap.js
+	//= require 'greensock/jquery.gsap.js'

 ## Versioning

-The versioning of the gem follows the original versioning of GSAP, so:
+The versioning of the gem follows the original versioning of GSAP.
+Minor updates to the gem will increment the minor version counter whilst maintaining the original versioning:

-`greensock-rails-1.11.4 = gsap-js-1.11.4`
+`greensock-rails-1.11.4.X = gsap-js-1.11.4`

 ## Contributing

-Please do open an issue if you find code smell, or anything that can be improved around the Ruby gem's code.
+Feel free to open an issue if you find anything that can be improved around the Ruby gem's code.

 Please do not open an issue if there is a bug in GSAP itself.
 Any bugs of the Greensock code should be reported directly to the [Greensock team](https://github.com/greensock/GreenSock-JS/issues).